 Here at Toggl Plan, we gave special care to develop an ultimate timebox tool for your planning needs.
 It combines several techniques together to form an awesome tool for a creative visionary and his team.
 You can add tasks to swimlanes, which can represent teams, project parts or anything you envision it to be, it’s up to you.

 Play with your planning, color tasks and teams, set durations, milestone and place everything on a timeline in a form of a Gantt chart so you can see deep into the present obligations and wide into the future.
 Basically, this tool was made to make your team members eager task and problem solvers, with a desire to move forward and conquer.

-Price: Toggl Plan’s tool and mobile app are free for up to 5 users, which makes it great for smaller teams and start-ups that don’t want any additional costs.
-Paid plans start at $8/month per user, and includes access to all premium features.
+Price: Toggl Plan’s tool and mobile app are free for soloe users, which makes it great for freelancers and consultants that don’t want any additional costs.
+Team plans start at $8/month per user, and includes access to all premium features.

-You can look at the Toggl as a software timesheet.
+You can look at the Toggl as an online timesheet.
 It’s an ideal way to track time spent on projects.
 In combination to before mentioned tool makes a powerful asset to estimate certain task’s duration.
 At the core of an effective time management lies the knowledge of time spent on each and every task.

 Now you can combine those two and create perfectly timeboxed projects and carry on into the prosperous future.

 Price: Basic plan of this tool is free.
 However, the trial lasts only for 30 days.
 You can always upgrade it.
 The basic version will cost you $9 per user/month, while the enterprise version with all the trimmings is $49 per user/month.